uyar/lektor-tekir/README.rst

 - Publishing (deploying) the site.
 - Multiple language support in the UI (English and Turkish at the moment).
 - Light/dark mode toggle.
+- A widget for navigating content elements in the site.

 What's planned in the short term: